elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrection.md

 # Correcting

 # Sample measurments
 For each sample, we took two measurements, each with an exposure time of 300 seconds.
 All samples were placed in a plastic syringe by (find company name).
 We also took background measurements of the syringe at the same exposure time.
-These are the pre-aggregated samples.
 ## Caffeine
 <img src="/files/caffeinetrans.png">